 UniversalLanguage requires all interpreters to read and sign the document when registering to accept appointments.

 - For language access providers (LAPs)

 Who is Universal Language Service?

-Universal Language Service is the contractor that providers interpreter services to Apple Health (Medicaid) eligible clients for health care appointments and social service appointments for the Department of Social and Health Services (DSHS) and Department of Children, Youth and Family (DCYF) offices.
+Universal Language Service is the contractor that provides an online scheduling platform to allow providers to schedule interpreter services for Apple Health (Medicaid) eligible clients for health care appointments and social service appointments for the Department of Social and Health Services (DSHS) and Department of Children, Youth and Family (DCYF) offices.

 How do I get my certification?